isinghmitesh/ping-search/README.md

 # ping search.

-once albert enstien said ....."everything should be made as simple as possible,  but not simpler" today i present to you the simplest product discovery webapp.
+once albert enstien said ....."everything should be made as simple as possible,  but not simpler" i present to you the simplest product discovery Web application. \n

-Our value proposition is:
+value proposition is:

 1> offers complete search privacy. so you wont see facebook ads of your searches.